Char Bouba war: Beginnings

-Nasr's movement began as a movement for Islamic reform and renewal.
-He sent emissaries and preachers to the Senegambian royal courts to demand they more closely follow the tenets of Sharia law, restrict themselves to four wives, and stop pillaging and enslaving their own subjects.
-These entreaties, sent to rulers who already identified as Muslims, were ignored, and preaching turned to violent conquest.
+The kings of Senegambia, however, were prepared to do no such thing.
+Nasr sent emissaries and preachers to the court of the Silatigi Sire Sawa Laamu and other kings demanding that they more closely follow the tenets of Sharia law, restrict themselves to four wives, and stop pillaging and enslaving their own subjects.
+These entreaties, sent to rulers who already identified as Muslims, were ignored.
+In total seven messengers were sent to the Silatigi, but each time he refused to heed the call.